W. Carlton Weddington: Ohio House of Representatives

 With Minority Leader Joyce Beatty term limited in 2008, four vied to replace her in the House.
 In a benefit to Weddington, the Democratic House caucus endorsed his campaign.
 Weddington went on to win the primary to replace Beatty, defeating Mayo Makinde and H. Lee Thompson with 58% of the vote.
 In the general election, Weddington defeated Republican Jim Hunter by 28,000 votes.

 Weddington served as Secretary of the Ohio Legislative Black Caucus PAC for the 128th General Assembly.
 Speaker of the House Armond Budish also appointed Weddington as Vice Chairman of the House Local Government and Public Administration Committee.

 Weddington was challenged in the 2010 primary by former 26th District Representative Mike Mitchell.
 Weddington defeated Mitchell, winning by 4,000 votes.
 He went on to defeat Republican Meagan Cyrus in the general election by 17,000 votes.

 He served as a member of the Local Government Committee, as well as on the committees of Criminal Justice; Finance and Appropriations and its Subcommittee on Health and Human Services; and Public Utilities.
 He was also a member of the Correctional Institution Inspection Committee and the Ohio Commission on Fatherhood.

 Initiatives and positions

 Weddington was quoted as being critical of Ohio Governor John Kasich's lack of cabinet diversity.

 A contributor to the biennial transportation budget, Weddington criticized a measure to allow county clerks of court to act as deputy registrars, stating that it put small businesses at an unfair advantage.
 The measure ended up passing the Ohio House anyway.

-Weddington stated that Republicans were "trying to put some of us all in the back of the bus" by allowing the passage of a bill that requires photo ID to cast a ballot.
+Weddington said that Republicans were "trying to put some of us all in the back of the bus" by allowing the passage of a bill that requires photo ID to cast a ballot.
 He believed the bill disenfranchised African American voters.